Inflatable boats are durable, but like any other equipment, proper maintenance is a must to keep your dinghy in good condition.

 Air might leak around the valve perimeter, cover cap perimeter or even the area around the entrance of the valve housing.
 To determine how to fix the problem, you must know which of these three parts the leak is coming from.

 If the leak is coming from around the valve perimeter, there is a chance that the valve is poorly-fitted.
-In this case, you can fix it by tightening it up with the black valve tool provided inside the repair kit that came with your dinghy.
+In this case, you should remove the valve and clean the area where it is inserted, then put the valve back in place and tighten it.

 For leaks that are coming from the cover cap perimeter or from the area around the entrance of the valve housing, you can quickly seal it by applying glue or sealant around the valve housing perimeter.
 You can also put a drop of glue inside the opening.
 Household silicone sealant may also be applied instead of glue.